yagoferrer/map-tools/README.md

 });
 ```

 The first argument `id` represents the `id` of the HTML element container where you want to display the Map.
-If you want to use a `class` instead use `el: '.mymap'` for example.
+If you want to use a `class` instead use `el: '.mymap'` to indicate the class name.

 `lat` and `lng` are the coordenates used to first load the Map.